YouTuberJ0D/Calculator/README.md

 i'm learning python and my first project to strong my language is calculator and some basic functionality questions from sheriyans coding school
-This is an base for my future skill set which is Data Science using Python
+This is an base for my future skill set which is Data Science using Python its an step or i can say my first step towards DataScience by python